tverma332/python3/OOPS/README.md

 **`OOPS`** :

+* The concept of OOP in Python focuses on creating reusable code.
+This concept is also known as DRY (Don't Repeat Yourself).

 * It is about class , object , Inheritance , Polymorphism , Data Abstraction and Data Encapsulation
 * Basically OOPS is all about usage of class and object